Herring Run Information for Buzzards Bay

 Mattapoisett River

-The Mattapoisett River herring run is the largest run in the watershed, and has been the subject of the most restoration efforts.
-In fact, in the 1990s, the Buzzards Bay project helped fund the Mattapoisett River dam repair at Rt.
+The Mattapoisett River herring run is the largest run in the watershed and has been the subject of the most restoration efforts.
+In fact, in the 1990s, the Buzzards Bay NEP helped fund the Mattapoisett River dam repair at Rt.
 6, and repairs to the ladder and sluiceway at Snipatuit Pond.
-This work was highlighted in a 1998 Mattapoisett River Herring Run fact sheet produced by the Buzzards Bay NEP.
-It is possible that the improvements at the Route 6 passage helped the Mattapoisett River buck the trend of lower fish counts seen in the Sippican and Bourndale River runs during 1999.
+This work was highlighted in a 1998 Mattapoisett River Herring Run fact sheet.
+Counts improved in 2001, followed by a collapse by 2004, a new peak abundance in 2014, but only 40% of the 2000 highs, followed by a near complete collapse in 2021.

 Herring Run map from MA DMF